SamSamskies/PlebPay/README.md

 # Strike Paywall

-Create a paywall for any Strike user.
+Create a paywall link for any Strike user.
 Try it out.
+You specify the amount, title, and redirect URL and that's it.
 Takes like 10 seconds to create one. http://strike-paywall.vercel.app/